 Tenn.
-Code Ann. § 39-13-514 (Patronizing prostitution) provides, "(a) A person commits an offense under this section who patronizes prostitution. (b) (1) Patronizing prostitution is a Class B misdemeanor . . .
-(4)(A) Patronizing prostitution from a person who is younger than eighteen (18) years of age or has an intellectual disability is a Class E felony."
-"Patronizing prostitution" is defined as "soliciting or hiring another person with the intent that the other person engage in prostitution, or entering or remaining in a house of prostitution for the purpose of engaging in sexual activity."
+Code Ann. § 39-13-514(b)(4)(A) (Patronizing prostitution) states, "Patronizing prostitution from a person who is younger than eighteen (18) years of age or has an intellectual disability is punishable as trafficking for commercial sex acts under Section 39-13-309."
+Patronizing prostitution" is defined as "soliciting or hiring another person with the intent that the other person engage in prostitution, or entering or remaining in a house of prostitution for the purpose of engaging in sexual activity."
 Tenn.
 Code Ann. § 39-13-512(3).